zhouhao3/metal3-docs/design/automatic-network-configuration.md

   networkConfigurationRef:
     name:
     namespace:
-  port:
-    portID:
+  portID: 0
   lagWith:
+    name:
+    namespace:
   deviceRef:
      name:
      kind:
      namespace:
+  capability:
+     speed: 1000
+  smrtNic: false

 status:
   state:
+  networkConfigurationRef:
+    name:
+    namespace:
+  vlans:
+  - 2
+  - 3
+  .....
 ```

-#### NetworkBinding Controller
+#### Port Controller

-Add the environment variable `ADMIN_NAMESPACE`, the NetworkBinding Controller
+* networkConfigurationRef changed from empty to non-empty
+  * Find the corresponding `Device` CR according to `DeviceRef`, then verify that
-judges whether the user has the authority to configure the port according to the
+    the configuration of the port is allowed according to the information in the
-content of `Device CR annotation`.

-* User creates `NetworkBinding` CR
+    device CR, and then log in to the corresponding device to perform the
+    corresponding configuration operation.

+* networkConfigurationRef changed from non-empty to empty
-  * Instantiate the specific `DeviceManager` according to the `deviceRef`
+  * Find the corresponding `Device` CR according to `DeviceRef`, and then log in
-    information in the `.spec.ports` field, and then call the
-    `ConfigureNetwork()` method to modify the corresponding `Device` CR.

-* User deletes `NetworkBinding` CR
-  * Instantiate the specific `DeviceManager` according to the `deviceRef`
+    to the corresponding device to cancel the corresponding configuration.

+* networkConfigurationRef content changes
-    information in the `.spec.ports` field, and then call the
+  * Log in to the corresponding device and apply the latest configuration.
-    `DeConfigureNetwork()` method to modify the corresponding `Device` CR.

 #### Switch